 Can we build 3-D models of our mesosphere from aircraft observations?
-Each July, PoSSUM scientist-astronaut candidates image noctilucent clouds from carefully-crafted flight plans around High Level, Alberta when noctilucent cloud activity is at its peak.
-Together with Athabasca University, ground observations throughout north Alberta are combined with the aircraft images.
+Each July, PoSSUM scientist-astronaut candidates image noctilucent clouds in Northern Alberta when noctilucent cloud activity is at its peak.
+In 2018, PoSSUM collaborated with the Royal Canadian Air Force for high-altitude flights using a CT-155 ‘Hawk’.
+Together with Athabasca University, ground observations are combined with the aircraft images.

 What are the dynamics of our upper-atmosphere and what can this say about our changing global climate?
-In December 2017, PoSSUM instrumentation will fly as part of NASA’s ‘PMC Turbo’ mission to better answer this question by studying noctilucent cloud features over Antarctica.
+In July 2018, PoSSUM instrumentation flew as part of NASA’s ‘PMC Turbo’ mission to better answer this question by studying noctilucent cloud features over a six-day mission across Greenland and Nunavut.
 Students from around the world can participate! (credit: NASA)

 Are noctilucent clouds a harbinger of climate change?
 Can manned suborbital spacecraft help us better understand this?
 NASA thinks so!
 PoSSUM Scientist-Astronauts will fly instruments around these clouds to build extremely precise 3D models of our upper atmosphere which can help us better address these key questions. (credit: Ross Lockwood)